gpt-engineer-org/gpt-engineer/README.md

 - Check the generated files in my-new-project/workspace_clarified

 ### Limitations
-The main parts to be addressed next is that – on the first attempt – the generated implementation might not contain all necessary functionality that was specified in the prompt.

-Implementing additional chain of thought, or "[Reflexion](https://github.com/noahshinn024/reflexion)", prompting should be able to make it more reliable.
+Implementing additional chain of thought prompting, e.g. [Reflexion](https://github.com/noahshinn024/reflexion), should be able to make it more reliable and not miss requested functionality in the main prompt.

 Contributors welcome!

-If you are unsure what to try, check out the ideas listed in the Projects part of the github repo.
+If you are unsure what to add, check out the ideas listed in the Projects part of the github repo.

 ## Features